DeeEmm/DDCSV11-Plasma/README.md

 On a windows machine the path is different (sorry cannot help you there)

-## Usage
+## Basic Usage

 - Make your 2D part in fusion 360
 - Go to the manufacture page
 - Create a setup using a plasma tool
 - Select the paths you want to cut by clicking on the paths
-- Make sure that the cut direction arrows are on the outside of the workpiece
+- Make sure that the cut direction arrows are on the outside of the workpiece (or the inside of holes)
-- Go to the Additive menu and select post process
+- Right click on the operation and select post process
 - Select personal posts from the source dialog
 - Here you should see the post processor file you added above - DDCSV11-Plasma
 - Change the settings for pierce height / pierce delay etc to suit your workpiece.